syahmiabbas/vulnerable-rest/titan-ci-tool/README.md

 # TITAN Repository Security Scan Tool

-This tool automates security scanning of your repository using the TITAN API endpoints.
-It initiates a scan job and monitors progress, generating security reports in multiple formats without requiring API tokens.
+This tool automates security scanning of your repository using the TITAN API with Server-Sent Events (SSE) for real-time progress updates.
+It connects to the TITAN chat endpoint to analyze your code and generate comprehensive security reports without requiring API tokens.

 ## How It Works
-- Initiates a security scan by sending the repository URL to the TITAN API
+- Connects to the TITAN SSE endpoint (`/chat?stream=true`) with your repository URL
-- Monitors scan progress until completion
+- Receives real-time progress updates via Server-Sent Events
+- Processes findings data directly from the SSE stream
-- Generates reports in Markdown, PDF, or XML format
+- Generates detailed security reports in multiple formats
 - Provides configurable timeout and blocking behavior
 - No API tokens required for authentication